×

 • Glucose levels (can be low if beta blockers are causing the heart block)

-• Troponin levels to check for signs of a heart attack
+• Troponin levels are measured to detect signs of a heart attack.

 Treatment Options

-Initially a doctor may try intravenous atropine, a medication that increases heart rate.
+Initially, a doctor may try intravenous atropine, a medication that increases the heart rate.
 Next, they administer dopamine and epinephrine.
 These neurotransmitters may help in temporarily supporting the heart.

 The cardiologist may begin transcutaneous pacing (TCP).
 The doctor will place pads on the skin that conduct electrical signals.
 This will temporarily restore a typical heart rate.
 A person receiving this treatment may be sedated so that it does not feel unpleasant.